Wednesday, December 29, 2010

 Ten Events Concerning Egyptology

 1. The most interesting news of the year must be the DNA results on the mummies believed related to king Tutankhamun and the mummies of Yuya and Thuya.
-Not surprisingly the human remains from Valley of kings tomb 55 still just as mysterious even if the foils inside said mummies coffin do give a name for the body found there in.
+Not surprisingly the human remains from Valley of the Kings tomb 55 still just as mysterious even if the foils inside said mummies coffin do give a name for the body found there in.

-2. South of the workers cemetery at Giza a new tomb was found which may be the discovery of a new necropolis of the royal court.
+2. South of the worker's cemetery at Giza a new tomb was found which may be the discovery of a new necropolis of the royal court.

 3. An international convention was held with more than a dozen countries in attendance in an effort to discuss ways of repatriating cultural property in foreign collections though the countries in possession of many of the most important of these objects did not attend.